Ovarian Cancer Baby Powder Class Action

 POUR LE SERVICE EN FRANCAIS AU SUJET DE CE RECOURS COLLECTIF POUDRE POUR BÉBÉ / Johnson & Johnson / OVARIAN CANCER BABY POWDER (OU D’AUTRE RECOURS POTENTIEL), S.V.P.
 REMPLIR LE FORMULAIRE CI-DESSOUS OU CONTACTER NOTRE BUREAU DE MONTREAL: MONTREAL@MERCHANTLAW.COM

-Recently, a Missouri trial jury ordered Johnson & Johnson to pay $72 million in damages to the family of a woman whose death from ovarian cancer was linked to her use of talc based baby powder for several decades.
+A Missouri trial jury ordered Johnson & Johnson to pay $72 million in damages to the family of a woman whose death from ovarian cancer was linked to her use of talc based baby powder for several decades.
 Jurors found the company liable for fraud, negligence and conspiracy, for their failure to warn consumers about the increased risk of cancer by use of their products.
 It is believed that Johnson & Johnson has known about these risks since the 1980s.
-Further cases have been filed in Missouri and New Jersey.

 If you wish to be kept informed as to the status of this case, please join our contact list for the Johnson & Johnson Class Action, by completing the form below.
 Please note, filling out the form below creates no financial obligation for you.